yookue/ant-buddy-pro/docs/form/LocaleInput/index.en-US.md

 toc: content
 ---

-## InputLocale
+## LocaleInput

-InputLocale, provides a text input box with a dropdown div of locale input boxes, aiming to support multilingual capability for your application.
+LocaleInput, provides a text input box with a dropdown div of locale input boxes, aiming to support multilingual capability for your application.

 ### Premise